 A re-shipping scheme occurs when a seemingly legitimate online seller passes goods on to another business for redistribution or resale.
-Unbeknownst to the latter party, these goods may be stolen or bought with stolen or forged card details.
+Unbeknownst to the latter party, these goods sometimes are stolen or bought with stolen or forged card details.

 The original seller can use various tools to mask their own identity or disguise their involvement in the offense.
-This means that the dropshipper can find themselves accused of business fraud when the authorities discover the wrongdoing.
+This means that dropshippers can find themselves accused of business fraud when the authorities discover the wrongdoing.
 In addition to exposure to criminal liability, businesses could find themselves exposed to civil liability.

-However, other cases of fraud are simply negligent, or completely accidental.
+In other words, many cases of fraud may simply involve negligent, or completely accidental acts.
 Failure to exercise proper caution over business affairs can have disastrous results.

-Legally speaking, there are two different constituents to the crime of business fraud.
-For a judge to convict you of business fraud, he or she will have to deem that both of these elements are present.
+Legally speaking, there are two different constituents to the tort of business fraud.
+For a judge or jury to find a business fraud has occurred, the judge will have to deem that both of these elements are present.

 Conversely, for a lawyer to secure an acquittal, they will only need to prove that one of these elements was absent.
 As long as your actions do not satisfy the standards below, they will not add up to a business fraud conviction.

-A business fraud attorney is someone who specializes in the law around business fraud offenses.
+A business fraud attorney is someone who specializes in the law around business fraud.
 If you find yourself in court facing a charge of business fraud, a business fraud attorney is the person you want fighting your case.

 However, there's more to the job than just the courtroom.
-A good business fraud attorney should be able to advise you on all matters relating to business fraud, including compliance.
-This is why it's a good idea to hire a business fraud attorney before you get into trouble with the law, rather than after.
+A good business fraud attorney should be able to advise you on all matters relating to business fraud, including compliance and prevention.
+This is why it's a good idea to hire a business fraud attorney before engaging in important transactions.

-If you enlist the help of TVA Law, an experienced business fraud service is exactly what you'll be getting.
+TVA’s attorneys have obtained some of the largest business fraud verdicts in the state.
 Our attorneys have extensive exposure to this area of the law, having worked with business fraud clients for many years.